iamdual/ua-generator/README.md

 platform = ('windows', 'macos', 'ios', 'linux', 'android') browser = ('chrome', 'edge', 'firefox', 'safari')
 ```
-_All parameters are optional and multiple types can be specified using a list (or tuple)._
+_Note: All parameters are optional and multiple types can be specified using a list (or tuple)._
 ## Customized user-agent generation:

 ```python